 Now at length the sword has passed.

-It is an ancient practice to sing verses from the Stabat Mater Dolorosa as the cross and the congregation process from station to station.
+It is an ancient practice to sing verses from the Stabat Mater Dolorosa during the Stations of the Cross as the cross and the congregation process from station to station.

 In fact, some of the power of this part of the story is that it has been a holding place for so many.
 The lamentation of Mary has been a vehicle for artists and composers from many religious traditions to express their own suffering and pain.
 The Ultimate Stabat Mater Site has some 250 versions of the Stabat Mater in their collection.
 I credit them with the information that Antonin Dvorak composed his Stabat Mater in the context of the loss of three of his children.
 David Haladjian composed his version in memory of the Armenian earthquake victims of 1988.
 Eitan Steinberg, an Israeli composer, used portions of the Latin text for a Stabat Mater about the loss of sons in war.
 And Somei Satoh, from Japan, dedicated his Stabat Mater to mothers who have lost children from hunger or war.